hardin47/website/Math58/Notes/05-CorRegDesc.md

 The next topic will focus on modeling using two quantitative variables.
 That is, both the explanatory and the response variables are measured on a numeric scale.

 To get started, consider a handful of crop types taken from [Our World in Data](https://ourworldindata.org/crop-yields) as part of [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-09-01).
 Each point in each plot represents a different country.
-The x and y variables represent the proprotion of total yield in the last 50 years which is due to that crop type.
+The x and y variables represent the proportion of total yield in the last 50 years which is due to that crop type.